-■ Ray Murphy joined First Auto Finance just over two years ago as sales manager, from Trader Media Group where he was sales manager for 21 months.

-PeopleProblems

-Canon law and controversy in the classroom

-BY GERALD FLYNN

-mployment law can often be complex, but as a Limerick school principal recently found,

-Financial Reporting Standards.

-matters can get especially pointed principal of St Brigcomplicated when your job is also affected by Roman Catholic canon law, with a Polish cardinal in the Vatican calling some of the shots.
-Betty O'Farrell was ap- IAASA wishes to recruit a Project Manager to join its Financial Reporting Supervision Unit.
-Working as part of a team of committed and highly motivated professionals, the successful candidate will have responsibility for a In addition to being a qualified accountant, the successful candidate will possess post qualification experience at a suitably senior level in areas of relevance to the role and possess extensive knowledge of The post on offer is for a fixed term, and the salary on commencement for new entrants to the public Persons interested in this role should send a Curriculum Vitae, together with a covering letter setting out how they meet the above requirements, to The Head of Finance & Administration, IAASA, Willow House, Millennium Park, Naas, Co.
+PeopleProblems Canon law and controversy in the classroom BY GERALD FLYNN mployment law can often be complex, but as a Limerick school principal recently found, complicated when your job is also affected by Roman Catholic canon law, with a Polish cardinal in the Vatican calling some of the shots.
+Betty O'Farrell was apmatters can get especially pointed principal of St Brigid's, a large primary school in Limerick, in 2005, having taught there since 1979.
+A few months after her appointment, "issues arose" following a school inspector's Irish Auditing & Accounting Supervisory Authority Project Manager - Financial Reporting Supervision Unit IAASA wishes to recruit a Project Manager to join its Financial Reporting Supervision Unit.
+Working as part of a team of committed and highly motivated professionals, the successful candidate will have responsibility for a range of projects and assignments, including enforcement of Financial Reporting Standards both at national and European level and cooperation in the development of Irish/UK GAAP.
+In addition to being a qualified accountant, the successful candidate will possess post qualification experience at a suitably senior level in areas of relevance to the role and possess extensive knowledge of Financial Reporting Standards.
+The post on offer is for a fixed term, and the salary on commencement for new entrants to the public service is €61,698.
+Persons interested in this role should send a Curriculum Vitae, together with a covering letter setting out how they meet the above requirements, to The Head of Finance & Administration, IAASA, Willow House, Millennium Park, Naas, Co.
 Kildare or, alternatively, email same to recruitment@iaasa.ie.
+The deadline for the receipt of applications is 5:00pm on 21 March 2014.
+Late applications will not be considered.
+A detailed job description, together with further information on IAASA and its activities, can be obtained at www.iaasa.ie.
+IAASA is committed to a policy of equal opportunities and welcomes applications from people with disabilities.